lgdelacruz92/image-drag-and-scale/README.md

 > Performance for multiple images is much better
 > Tested with 40 images inside a container

+# beta version v1.1.5

+> This version is still being tested

 ## License

 MIT © [lgdelacruz92](https://github.com/lgdelacruz92)